PervazGolrang/Project4-BGP_Segment-Routing_and_Traffic_Engineering/notes.md

 This made me appreciate the depth of SP networking.
 While challenging, the hands-on experience with these technologies provided insights you can't get from just reading documentation, or passing some exam.

 The multiple configuration iterations and troubleshooting sessions were frustrating but ultimately valuable for understanding how these protocols actually work together in practice.

-For future projects, especially in CCNP Ent, it would be best to avoid CCNP SP material, and focus on creating labs of NETCONF/RESTCONF, manual updating via file transfer, and VPN technologies.